tabrez-syed/mandalivia-astro/requirements/twitter/twitter-script.md

    - Show scheduled posting time in preview mode
    - Validate scheduling parameters in dry run
    - Display timezone-aware scheduling information
+   - Indicate which platforms content will be posted to

 ### Error Handling